tiltowait/Tzimisce/README.md

 /m 1d10+2d6+3
 ```

-At this moment, *Tzimisce* does not know how to subtract, multiply, divide, etc. on traditional rolls.
+At this moment, *\[Tzimisce\]* does not know how to subtract, multiply, divide, etc. on traditional rolls.

-## Improvements Over Sidekick
-While the main benefit over Sidekick is command brevity, the output is more intelligent when it comes to the *V20* product line.
-“Negative successes” are only botches when there are zero rolls at or above the difficulty.
-Botches keep track of “severity” in case of house rules where a “multi-botch” is more detrimental.
-And Willpower use is clearly stated.

-Finally, the output is much more attractive, with color-coding to easily see if a roll was a botch, failure, or success.